Every year, Trinity Western University recognizes two individuals for significant contributions to teaching and learning at the University.

 Successful recipients, with the support of their departments and Deans, are encouraged to share their expertise and contribute to systemic change in teaching and learning.
 The endowed Awards provide a memento and small honorarium.
 The Office of Teaching and Learning also provides each recipient with additional Professional Development funding to support ongoing scholarly teaching.

 Named after Dr. Ken Davis, Prior Vice President Academic

-The Davis Distinguished Teaching Award (named after Dr. Ken Davis, prior Vice President, Academic) is intended to recognize annually an undergraduate faculty member who has demonstrated a high level of excellence in the craft of teaching and has made a significant contribution to the pedagogical life of the University.
-It is awarded to a faculty member who has:
+The Davis Distinguished Teaching Award is intended to recognize annually an undergraduate faculty member who has demonstrated a high level of excellence in the craft of teaching and has made a significant contribution to the pedagogical life of the University.

-- All tenured and tenure track faculty who teach undergraduate classes and have been teaching at the University for a minimum of three years.
+- All tenure and tenure track faculty who teach undergraduate classes and have been teaching at the university for a minimum of three years.

-- Past recipients are eligible for one additional future award (but not within five years of receipt).
+- Past recipients are eligible for 1 additional future award (but not within five years of receipt).

 2021 – Prof. Louis Bielmann, Business